 If you kill a monster (or monsters!), discard the monster(s) and any other cards played, and claim your rewards.
 But note: someone may play a hostile card on you, or use a special power, just as you think you have won.
-When you kill a monster, you must wait a reasonable time, defined as about 2.6 seconds, for anyone else to speak up.
-After that, you have really killed the monster, and you really get the level(s) and Treasures, though they can still whine and argue.
+When you kill a monster, you must wait a reasonable time for anyone else to speak up.
+After that, you have really killed the monster, and you really get the level(s) and Treasures.